How to Fix a Buick Check Engine Light that Stays On

 - Various vacuum leaks can cause engine running issues, especially at idle or low engine speeds.
 Tracking leaks can sometimes be difficult, and you may need a smoke-generating machine.
 Related Code: P0171 – system too lean

-- Catalytic Converter – Any higher-mileage Buick will likely have emission control issues triggering a check engine light.
+- Catalytic Converter – Any higher-mileage Buick will likely have emission control issues, triggering a CEL.
 In most cases, it is either caused by a clogged catalytic converter or a faulty downstream O2 sensor.
 Related Codes: P0410 and P0420

 - Variable Valve Timing Issue – Problems with Variable Valve Timings are quite common on a 3.6L V6 engine.
-Furthermore, to check the engine light, you will notice a lack of acceleration, stalling, and poor throttle response.
+You will notice a lack of acceleration, stalling, and poor throttle response.
 The problem is usually within the timing chain, which needs to be replaced as soon as possible.
 Related Code: P0008

 - EGR Valve – the EGR-related problem is, in most cases, caused by a carbon buildup within an EGR valve.
 While this will not generally affect engine performance, you might have higher fuel consumption.
 Carbon buildup can be cleaned with EGR cleaner spray if not too extreme.
 Related Code: P0401